 COVID-19 UPDATES

-Fall 2023 Booster (Moderna XBB.1.5) is recommended for everyone 6 months and older.
+Fall 2024 Booster is recommended for everyone 6 months and older.
+Moderna KP.2 is available for those 6 months or older.
+Pfizer KP.2 is available for those 12 years of age or older.
+If there has been a recent test-confirmed COVID-19, one can consider delaying COIVD-19 immunization by 3-6 months.
 It is especially important for certain populations if it has been 6 months since their last vaccine / confirmed COVID-19 infection:

 COVID-19 Information and Resources